ridabayi/End-to-End-Machine-Learning-Pipeline-Diabetes-Prediction-with-DVC-MLflow/README.md

 # 🚀 End-to-End Machine Learning Pipeline: Diabetes Prediction with DVC & MLflow

-This project demonstrates how to build a **scalable, reproducible, and trackable ML pipeline** for binary classification using the **Pima Indians Diabetes Dataset**.
+This project demonstrates how to build a **scalable, reproducible, and trackable ML pipeline** for binary classification using the **Pima Diabetes Dataset**.
 The pipeline is orchestrated with **DVC** for data and model versioning, and **MLflow** for experiment tracking and model management.

 ---